AndresNamm/incidentshk/_lda/3-analysis.markdown

 $$L(\mu, \pi; X)=\prod_{1}^{S} \prod_{1}^{N_{s}}  \sum_{1}^{K}p(x_{sn} \vert \mu_{k})p(\pi_{sk})$$

-It can be interpreted as: For each road segment, for each observation, what is the combined likelihood of drawing observations X with parameters $\mu$ and $\pi$.
+It can be interpreted as: For each road segment, for each observation, what is the combined likelihood of drawing observations X with parameters $$\mu$$ and $$\pi$$.

 There are two significant parameters in this model.
-The local segment parameter $\pi$, which affects how traffic states are distributed in each segment, and the traffic state parameter  $\mu$ for each of the K traffic states.
+The local segment parameter $$\pi$$, which affects how traffic states are distributed in each segment, and the traffic state parameter  $$\mu$$ for each of the K traffic states.
 Having established this generative model to the data, there exist multiple techniques to optimise the parameters of this model to the data.
-It is important to make a difference between the random variables (X -observed , Z-latent) and the point estimated parameters ($\mu$ and $\pi$).
+It is important to make a difference between the random variables (X -observed , Z-latent) and the point estimated parameters ($$\mu$$ and $$\pi$$).

 ### Bayes background